novedevo/spotify-vinyl-sim/README.md

-# spotify-data-interface
+# spotify-vinyl-sim

-Testing/learning repo for python api access and front-end development
+Experimental pre-alpha vinyl simulator for Spotify, built with Python (considering migration to Flutter/Dart) and Firebase.